LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/creating-buttons-and-banners.md

 ## Customizing Engagements Using HTML Code

-LiveEngage provides you with an HTML engagement type that gives you granular control over the look, feel and behavior of your engagements.
+The Conversational Cloud provides you with an HTML engagement type that gives you granular control over the look, feel and behavior of your engagements.
 By implementing your own HTML code, you can design your engagements according to your needs.

 ### Prepare Your HTML Engagement Code

 **When writing HTML code for your engagements, take into consideration the following:**

 * **Supported HTML Code:** HTML code that includes scripts is not supported.
-* **Test Your Code:** It is recommended that you test your HTML code before using it in LiveEngage.
+* **Test Your Code:** It is recommended that you test your HTML code before using it in the Conversational Cloud.
 If your code depends on resources on your website, such as CSS, you should test it on your website first.
 If it is not dependent on resources on your website, you can use online code editors such as [https://jsfiddle.net/.](https://jsfiddle.net/. "https://jsfiddle.net/.")
 * **Accessibility:** Verify that your code is compliant with the Web Content Accessibility Guidelines.

-## Set up an HTML Engagement in LiveEngage
+## Set up an HTML Engagement in the Conversational Cloud

-Once you’ve prepared HTML code for your engagement, set up your engagement in LiveEngage.
+Once you’ve prepared HTML code for your engagement, set up your engagement in the Conversational Cloud.

-**To create an HTML engagement in LiveEngage:**
+**To create an HTML engagement in the Conversational Cloud:**

  1. Create or edit a campaign **(Campaign Builder > Add campaign or click an existing campaign).** The campaign edit window opens.
  2. Click **Add engagement**
  3. Select **Web** as the engagement source.
-The LiveEngage Engagement window studio opens.
+The Engagement window studio opens.
  3. Select **Embedded** or **Overlay** from the Format list.
  4. Select **Chat** or **Content** from the Type list.
  5. Click the **HTML engagement** template and click **Next**.